 Individual Pricing and Cart/Order Totals

-When the Grouped selection is active under Item Grouping, the subtotals of parent/child line items in cart/order templates are added together and the actual subtotal of the parent item is replaced by the aggregated subtotal.
-Additionally, the subtotals of individually-priced items are indented and displayed with a Subtotal: prefix.
+When the Grouped selection is active under Item Grouping, the subtotal displayed next to the parent cart/order item includes the subtotals of any individually-priced child items.
 This behavior can be changed with this snippet.

 Shipping ↑ Back to top